-We preserve the institutional memory of our university by maintaining a complete archive of its history and accomplishments in the Special Collections and University Archives.
+We preserve the institutional memory of our university by maintaining a complete archive of its history and accomplishments and to preserve that history in the Special Collections and University Archives.
 Employees create and maintain university public records in the course of their duties.
-It is the responsibility of all employees who create and maintain university public records, in cooperation with the Special Collections and University Archives unit, to ensure that our university public records that document the history and activities of the university community are transferred to the Special Collections and University Archives for preservation.
+It is the responsibility of all employees who create and maintain university public records in the course of our duties, in cooperation with the Special Collections and University Archives unit, to ensure that our university public records that document the history and activities of the university community are transferred to the Special Collections and University Archives for preservation.
 More information on this state requirement is available in the Florida General Records Schedule GS5.